Knights and Armors

 Plate Lord & Heavy Armor |

-Spear guards
+Spear Guards

 are better trained than regular knights, and they don't play around.
 They'll